frequency-chain/frequency/designdocs/passkey_p256.md

 ## 2. Benefits

-- **Non-Custodial Account Management**: Passkey support enables users to interact with Frequency chain without actual seed access.
+- **Non-Custodial Account Management**: Passkey support enables users to interact with the Frequency chain without actual seed access.
 This reduces the risk of seed exposure and enhances security.

 - **Functionality**: Passkey support provides a better user experience by enabling users to sign transactions without seed access.
 The proliferation of passkey-enabled services can lead to a seamless user experience.